VeriorPies/MineCloud/minecloud_configuration_packages/Minecraft/README.md

 - [Basic Yum Commands and how to use them](http://yum.baseurl.org/wiki/YumCommands.html)

 ### Server Files location
-By default, the server executable and world save location are at (`/opt/minecloud/server`).
+The server executable and world saves location are at `/opt/minecloud/server`.

 ## Releases
 Please check out the [Configuration Packages Releases Page](../RELEASES.md)